 Teams in Organizations

 In organizations, individual employees have roles and are responsible for different tasks.
-Yet there is a little task that rarely takes place without employee interaction.
-When the tasks are interdependent, a collection of three or more individuals will make a unit to achieve a mutual goal.
+Yet there are few tasks that take place without any employee interaction.
+When the tasks are interdependent, a collection of three or more individuals may combine to form a unit to achieve a mutual goal.
 Then a team is generated for this purpose (Devine et al., 1999; Ilgen et al., 2005).
-Once the team is created, the members work together with the shared identification, rights, and responsibilities (Kozlowski & Bell, 2003).
+Once the team is created, the members work together with shared identification, rights, and responsibilities (Kozlowski & Bell, 2003).
 Moreover, since the members' tasks and goals are interrelated, they frequently cooperate to support each other and share information and resources (Guzzo & Dickson, 1996).

-In the industrial environment nowadays, teams can be formed in many sizes and shapes.
-A common type of team in organizations is called a project team (Ericksen & Dyer, 2004).
-The people from different departments are grouped for one-time project results, such as upgrading the office automation system within the scheduled timetable.
-Compared with the work that strives for individual excellence, the project team requires a balanced combination of employees' interpersonal and problem-solving skills.
+In the modern industrial environment, teams can be formed in many sizes and shapes.
+A common type of team in organizations is the project team (Ericksen & Dyer, 2004).
+In a project team, people from different departments are grouped for one-time project results, such as upgrading an office automation system within a scheduled timetable.
+Compared with the worker that strives for individual excellence, the project team requires a balanced combination of employees' interpersonal and problem-solving skills.
 For instance, a project team member should communicate and cooperate with others with diverse working styles and preferences.
-After examining the Fortune 500 companies, previous empirical studies found that clear project goals, continuity of project leadership, and virtual office usage are the significant predictors of project team effectiveness (Scott-Young & Samson, 2008).
+After examining the Fortune 500 companies, one empirical study found that clear project goals, continuity of project leadership, and virtual office usage are significant predictors of project team effectiveness (Scott-Young & Samson, 2008).
 These elements are closely related to interaction and communication within the project teams.

-In addition to the team with temporary duration, another common type of team is a work team, such as the customer service and marketing teams (McKenna, 2020).
+In addition to the project team, with a temporary duration, another common type of team is a work team, such as customer service and marketing teams (McKenna, 2020).
 The work team is defined as a small work unit that includes three to fifty members with specific responsibilities and can simultaneously work interdependently.
 In this type of team, every member should be clear about the joint team goal and role (Krumm & Hertel, 2013).
-While working jointly, interpersonal problems always hinder collaboration, such as gender differences in communication styles, lack of empowerment, and distrust of team leaders (Michael R Frone, 2000; Thomas et al., 2005).
-These issues could be the potential risk for a failure of teamwork in organizations.
+While working jointly, interpersonal problems may hinder collaboration, such as gender differences in communication styles, lack of empowerment, and distrust of team leaders (Frone, 2000; Thomas et al., 2005).
+These issues could be a potential risk for a failure of teamwork in organizations.
 The following section will further discuss why teams do not always work.

 Self-Check Questions